-Since the Great Movie Ride closed down in 2017, Disney fans have been eagerly awaiting the opening of its replacement: Mickey and Minnie’s Runaway Railway.
-This is the very first ride-through attraction for Mickey and Minnie Mouse, and it’s being billed as the next big attraction coming to Disney’s Hollywood Studios!
+Disney fans have been eagerly awaiting the opening of Mickey and Minnie’s Runaway Railway in Disney’s Hollywood Studios ever since the Great Movie Ride closed down in 2017.
+This is the very first ride-through attraction for Mickey and Minnie Mouse, and it’s now become the next big attraction Hollywood Studios!

-In this post, we are going to share the latest news and updates on Mickey and Minnie’s Runaway Railway including the opening date, the ride vehicle, ride system, FastPass information and even a sneak peek look inside the new attraction.
+In this post, we are going to share the latest news and updates on Mickey and Minnie’s Runaway Railway including a full review of the attraction, the ride vehicle, opening date, trackless ride system, FastPass information and even a full walkthrough of the attraction queue and the new ride itself.

 We’ll also let you know if it’s worth coming to Disney World to ride Mickey and Minnie’s Runaway Railway in 2020, what kind of crowds you can expect and the best touring strategy for this ride.

-The marquee was just installed outside the Chinese Theater for Mickey and Minnie’s Runaway Railway so make sure to scroll down to the news to see that!
+Mickey and Minnie’s Runaway Railway is NOW OPEN so make sure to scroll down to see all the details about this attraction!

 Mickey and Minnie’s Runaway Railway Overview